 - “Medicare for All Means Choice”, Abdul El-Sayed, MD

 - Cartoons from Healthy California Campaign–We have permission to share these “schoolhouse rock” type animations freely, or modify to represent your state.
-“The Middleman” (shown on first page of Toolkit), “Better than Before”, “Less” , “Piece of Legislation”.
+“The Middleman”, “Better than Before”, “Less” , “Piece of Legislation”.

 - Public Service message for Medicare for All, “Harvey & Laverne” https://www.youtube.com/watch?v=MxGrDqygLUw.
 Using a formula from prior anti-Medicare for All campaigns in the 1990s (Harry and Louise), a young couple goes through the unfavorable myths about M4A, one by one.
 See the paperwork in the foreground of the picture (above)?
 Guess where it ends up.